shinkarom/luchok/README.md

 * `delay_timer` (0-255) - decrements every frame until it hits 0
 * `sound_timer` (0-255) - decrements every frame until it hits 0, each frame it's not 0 a buzzer sounds

+# Keys

+Luchok has 16 keys.
+They are located like this:

+1 2 3 C
+4 5 6 D
+7 8 9 E
+A 0 B F

+and mapped to:

+1 2 3 4
+Q W E R
+A S D F
+Z X C V

 # License
 GPL 3.